As mentioned in my previous post, SAP HANA

 Customers: Is SAP HANA Right for You (Now)

-, maybe not tomorrow, but soon, and for … oh, wait, this is not that movie, and I don’t think you’ll regret leaving your expensive and slow databases behind for HANA.
+If you are a customer of SAP, chances are you will adopt HANA – maybe not today, maybe not tomorrow, but soon, and for … oh, wait, this is not that movie, and I don’t think you’ll regret leaving your expensive and slow databases behind for HANA.
 Seriously, more than 13,000 SAP customers use BW today, and somewhere in the neighborhood of 35,000 customers use SAP Business Suite.
 In time, HANA will become so integrated with the Business Suite that customers will likely move to HANA, though this migration is some years out.

 So, if you’re planning on continuing to use SAP Business Suite, chances are you will adopt HANA.
 This means that the question for SAP customers is more “should I begin my adoption of SAP HANA now, or should I wait?”
 And the answer is quite simple: you should begin your adoption of HANA if there is a good business case for this adoption in your organization.
 After all, the price of a HANA appliance (assuming you already own your BW license but not the HANA software) is going to run you up to a couple of hundred thousand dollars.
 If you are not currently (or planning to start) using BW, then this might not be the right time for your enterprise to use HANA.
 However, a number of HANA-native applications are in the works from SAP, such as the famous CO-PA accelerator; as these applications come out, you may find a good business case for their use in your organization.